Compliances for Newly Incorporated Company

 - If the company is an employer, will have to register as an employer and start deducting professional tax from employees and remit the same.

-- Such company registered in Andhra Pradesh, is also required to register under AP Shops & Establishments Act.
+- Such company registered in Telangana, is also required to register under TS Shops & Establishments Act.

 - Trade License from the local authority